jakbin/ollama-rich/README.md

 # ollama-rich

-ollama client with rich library
+A feature-rich Ollama client with enhanced terminal UI using the Rich library